 Hanami is one of the most revered and anticipated seasons in Japan.
 So, the Satte Sakura Festival held in Gongendo Park is definitely one of the more attractive and picturesque views on the rural side of Tokyo.
 Contrasting a lush yellow rapeseed blossom field with gorgeously rich pink Cherry Blossoms.
 It is quite a sight to behold.

 The Blooming of the Blossoms

 Starting in early February and ending at the beginning of May, Hanami (花見) is the celebration and event of viewing flowers.
-Particularly, you will see the Cherry Blossoms (桜 or Sakura) and the lesser common Plum Blossoms (梅 or Ume) around this time.
+Particularly, you will see the Cherry Blossoms (桜 or Sakura) around this time.
+The lesser common Plum Blossoms (梅 or Ume) tend to sprout a little earlier.
 In Tokyo, it usually happens around the end of March to early April.
 However, the Cherry Blossom forecast (桜前線 or Sakura-zensen) will generally predict the anticipated dates of full bloom.

 Daytime parties are obviously frequent during the weekend.
 Yet, evening Hanami parties (aka 夜桜 or Yozakura) are also a regular affair during the weekdays.
 Mostly for full-time employees keen to get amongst the celebratory action.

 Against the backdrop of the pink sakura and blue sky, the contrasting sea of yellow rapeseed blossoms adds another natural stunning colour to the view.
 When both the rapeseed and cherry blossoms are in full bloom at virtually the same time, it produces the ultimate photo opp.